boramgaudet/boramgaudet/README.md

 ## Hi, I'm Boram! 😊

 I’m an MSBA student at UC Irvine (Class of 2026) pursuing entry-level Data Analyst roles.
-I’m especially interested in using data to understand consumers/users and support better decisions across product, marketing, operations, and inventory strategy.
+I’m interested in analytics roles that use data to understand performance, behavior, and trends, and translate those insights into real business decisions across functions like sales, marketing, product, operations, and strategy.

 ### Tools
 - Python (pandas)